zbsarashki/stx-labs-openInfraVancouver2023/AIO-SX-On-Equinix/app-hello-starlingx.md

 ```

 # Validate
-Validate the container is accessible by using curl or a browser to access the container
+Validate the container is running and accessible

 ## Verify the containers are running